r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 That's basically my reason right there.

 **Kama:**
-When you were still an immature R, it was Fujimaru {(M) himself /(F) herself} who stopped you from maturing.
+When you were still an immature R, it was Fujimaru [♂ himself /♀ herself] who stopped you from maturing.

 **Kama:**
 So if, as the immature organism opposite to you,I manage to surpass Fujimaru...